pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 On the other hand, lambda calculus influenced the birth of several functional languages such as <span><span> *LISP*</span></span>, <span><span> *ML*</span></span>, <span><span> *Haskell*</span></span>, and <span><span> *Erlang*</span></span>.

 Although we can solve many more problems by using those programming languages than by using high school math, it is often easy to learn programming by solving smaller problems first.
 In this book (or booklet), we will learn how to solve a problem of known category.
-At the beginning, we will see how a simple arithmetic function can be converted into a computer program.
+In the beginning, we will see how a simple arithmetic function can be converted into a computer program.
 Later, we will learn to convert more complex functions.
 We will also learn how to compose a function using other functions.
 A function can also be built using itself through recursion.
 We will see how they can be converted using usual pattern matching.

 Rather than learning alien text, we will try to use our common sense, simple IQ and pattern matching to convert a mathematical function into a computer program.
 Although we will write all the code in the language <span><span> *C*</span></span>, any other language can be used instead.
-If we use other languages, we may need to transform the given pragrams to that target language.
+If we use other languages, we may need to transform the given programs to that target language.
 So, if we do not know any other language, it is better to stick to <span><span> *C*</span></span>.

-Anyway, instead of coding (writing in computer to execute it physically) the converted code in this book, we will try to learn the programs by jotting it down independently.
+Anyway, instead of coding (writing in a computer to execute it physically) the converted code in this book, we will try to learn the programs by jotting it down independently.
 Initially, most problems given here are small and easy to write on a notebook (paper) by pen or pencil.
 In this way, the learner becomes familiar with the relationship between theoretical formulas and the implemented programs.

 Simple Programs
 ============================================================================================================